 Still, the majority of companies don’t have an e-commerce website.
-In fact, having an eCommerce enable website and operations of business via Internet has become a necessity.
+In fact, having an eCommerce enabled website and operations of business via the Internet has become a necessity.
 As you know, everything from foods, clothing to entertainment and furniture can be brought online.

 However, there are different types of e-commerce vertices, and the same can be divided into broad categories like B2B, B2C, C2B, and C2C business model:

-- B2B (Business-to-Business): One company doing business with another company using internet enabled devices, such as manufacturers is buying raw material from another raw material manufacturer, or a distributor is buying online from a manufacturer.
+- B2B (Business-to-Business): One company doing business with another company using internet-enabled devices, such as manufacturers are buying raw material from another raw material manufacturer, or a distributor is buying online from a manufacturer.
 Such B2B eCommerce business is volumetric, and price varies based on the quantity of the order and is often negotiable.

 Challenges of eCommerce Business in India

 The Internet is mandatory is the foundation of eCommerce.
 However, in India internet penetration is still low at 34.8 percent of the population.
-However, due to the growth of mobile internet, India is witnessing exception increase in the year 2015 and 2016, allowing eCommerce businesses to reach to masses easily.
+However, due to the growth of the mobile internet, India is witnessing an exceptional increase in the year 2015 and 2016, allowing eCommerce businesses to reach to masses easily.